Purpose and authority.

 Guidelines for selecting designs for major works.

 Proposing entities must address the following guidelines in proposing a design for a major work.
 Formal proposals prepared by proposing entities must include a description of how the design considers and responds to each of these guidelines.
-GA, CCDAC and SCC will use the following guidelines to evaluate and recommend or approve a final design selection.
+DES, CCDAC and SCC will use the following guidelines to evaluate and recommend or approve a final design selection.

 (1) Legibility and meaning.
 The intended message of the work shall be clear and understandable, regardless of its type or style.
 The work shall convey meaning of enduring value that will continue its significance for future generations.